mist-devel/mist-board/tutorials/soc/readme.md

 signal.
 The mode can be changed via the OSD.
 The resulting video signal is then converted into a VGA signal by [scandoubler.v](https://github.com/mist-devel/mist-board/raw/master/tutorials/soc/lesson11/scandoubler.v).
-The scan doubler can be disabled via the [`scandoubler_disable` option in the `mist.ini` file](https://github.com/mist-devel/mist-board/wiki/DocIni#scandoubler_disable) which is reported to the core via the apropriate output of
+The scan doubler can be bypassed via the [`scandoubler_disable` option in the `mist.ini` file](https://github.com/mist-devel/mist-board/wiki/DocIni#scandoubler_disable) which is reported to the core via the apropriate output of